abretaud/docker-apollo-report/README.md

         APOLLO_PASS: password # Password to connect to apollo
         ADMIN_USERS: userx@apollo,usery@apollo # Set this to a list of users who will have access to all the data from all users.
     volumes:
+        - ./my_genome.fa:/data/genomes/Genus_species.fa:ro # Always mount the genome fasta files to this location, named by organism common name
-        - ./my_genome.fa:/data/genome.fa:ro # Always mount the genome fasta file to this location
+        - ./my_other_genome.fa:/data/genomes/Genies_specus.fa:ro # Always mount the genome fasta files to this location, named by organism common name
         - ./my_annotation_groups.tsv:/data/annotation_groups.tsv:ro # If you have annotation groups, mount the list file on this location
     ports:
       - "3000:80"